gabrielluciano/compose-watch-nextjs-example/README.md

 - Go to http://localhost:3000 in your browser
 - Try changing some file, such as `src/app/page.tsx`, and save it
-- You should see in the terminal, where you ran the `watch`` command, that the change was detected by Docker.
+- You should see in the terminal, where you ran the `watch` command, that the change was detected by Docker
 - Now go back to your browser, and it should be updated with your change

 #### Rebuilding the image and container